 • Spiced shortcake: Increase the amount of cardamom and add 1/4 teaspoon of ground cinnamon to the dry ingredients for a warmly spiced shortcake.
 Serve with a dollop of vegan cinnamon whipped cream on top.

-• Citrus glaze shortcake: Drizzle a citrus glaze over the assembled shortcakes for an extra burst of flavor.
+• Citrus glaze: Drizzle a citrus glaze over the assembled shortcakes for an extra burst of flavor.
 To make the glaze, whisk together powdered sugar with a little lemon or orange juice until smooth, then drizzle it over the shortcakes just before serving.

 • Use fresh, ripe strawberries: Select ripe, sweet strawberries for the best flavor and juiciness.